Intrinsically-Disordered/TBD/doc/user_stories.md

 Vicky is a researcher interested in intrinsically disordered proteins.
 She wants this software to tell her if the protein she is working with is disordered.
-She is familiar with protein research and is interested in a simple command line interface that would require sequence input and produce a clear indication of whether the sequence is predicted to be disordered or not.
+She is familiar with protein research and is interested in a simple interface, such as through the command line or a python script, that would require sequence input and produce a clear indication of whether the sequence is predicted to be disordered or not.

 ## Software Use Case:

-User: Goes to website with user interface
+User: Downloads software package from GitHub.
+Follows instructions for installation and accesses predict module in Python script.

-ML: Display "input protein sequence or file containing multiple sequences" with a box for a single typed sequence or a button for uploading fasta files
+ML: Documentation indicates how to use the script and the formatting for entering a sequence

-User: Inputs protein sequence into a box or clicks on a button and uploads protein sequence file from computer
+User: Inputs protein sequence(s) from prior analysis into a Python script

 ML: For each valid input sequence, it first tests to make sure the input sequence is valid.
     If a protein sequence is invalid, displays the input sequence and a message reading "Invalid